halong bay

 View of the bay from the Surprise cave (Hang Sung Sôt).

-A 3? hour drive from the Vietnamese capital, this site sees several million visitors each year come to enjoy a unique landscape of rocky peaks, arches, caves, lagoons and isolated beaches.
+A 3.5-hour drive from the Vietnamese capital, this site sees several million visitors every year to enjoy a unique landscape of rocky peaks, arches, caves, lagoons and isolated beaches.
 The landscape is constantly changing, and the enchanting atmosphere is enhanced by the frequent fog.

 A world of legends

 It was at the end of the 19th century that the name Along or Halong first appeared on maps and in French newspapers in Vietnam.
-According to legend, the exceptional landscape of this bay is the work of a dragon, a marvellous and beneficial being in Vietnam, who descended into the sea to tame the ocean currents.
+According to legend, the exceptional landscape of this bay is the work of a dragon, a marvellous being beneficial to Vietnam, who descended into the sea to tame the ocean currents.
 As it struggled, it cut into the mountain with its tail, leaving the highest peaks standing tall.

-Dragons have never been seen in the bay.
-However, several unknown sea creatures of extraordinary size have been observed in these waters over the last 100 years.
-Notably in July 1897, when the Avalanche, a French warship, had three encounters with a vertically undulating animal that the commander described as a "great sea serpent".
-He fired a cannon at the creature, which escaped by diving into the dark waters.
-In 1904, it was the turn of Lieutenant L?Eost, commander of the Décidée, and his crew to have several glimpses of this ophidian of extraordinary dimensions.
-While the location is conducive to illusions, these testimonies remain reliable and are not solely the product of the sailors? imagination.
+Dragons have never been seen frequenting the bay.
+However, several unknown marine creatures of extraordinary size are said to have been observed in these waters over the last 100 years.
+Notably in July 1897, when the Avalanche – a French warship that took part in the naval expedition to China in 1860 – encountered vertically undulating animal three times, which the captain described as a «great sea serpent».
+He fired his cannon at the creature, which escaped by diving into the dark waters.
+In 1904, it was the turn of Lieutenant L'Eost, commander of the Decided (a deep-sea gunboat), and his crew to repeatedly see this ophidian of abnormal dimensions.
+While the location is conducive to illusions, these accounts remain reliable and are not solely the product of the sailors' imagination.

 The boats pass each other in a landscape shrouded in mist.